On this page

 This will allow us to diagnose you more quickly and get you on the right course of treatment, without necessarily having to admit you to a ward first in order to access this expertise.

-This will help us to reduce the number of people we admit and the amount of time you’re likely to spend in hospital but you’ll still receive excellent standards of care.
+In turn, this will assist us in reducing the number of people we admit and the amount of time you’re likely to spend in hospital but you’ll still receive excellent standards of care.

 Green future